 and a commitment to the principles of

-Student Associate Auxiliary (SAA)
+Student Advocates Association (SAA)

 The College of Osteopathic Medicine Chapter of SAA was organized for those who support the students at LUCOM and is chartered by the Advocates to the American Osteopathic Association (AAOA).
 The primary objective of the SAA is to further the goals of the College and the osteopathic profession and to support the students of LUCOM and those that support them, and to promote fellowship, goodwill, and unity within the school.